beerlington/beerlington.github.com/_posts/2014-07-13-direct-image-uploads-with-emberjs-and-cloudinary.markdown

 ## Cloudinary Config Initializer

 The initializer is simply telling the Cloudinary plugin what the **cloud name** and **public key** are for this application.
 In an Ember-CLI project, these values are stored in the [environment-specific configuration](https://github.com/beerlington/cats-ui/blob/master/config/environment.js#L30-L31).
 Note that there *is* a private key, but this is *not* set in the Ember app.
-The private key is used when creating an authentication signature (see section below) and is only included in the Rails app settings.
+The private key is used when creating an authentication signature (see "Authentication Signature" section) and is only included in the Rails app settings.

 **app/initializers/cloudinary.js** - [GitHub](https://github.com/beerlington/cats-ui/blob/master/app/initializers/cloudinary.js)